christopherhouse/PollApim-Network-Status/README.md

 This PowerShell script monitors the network connectivity status of an Azure API Management (APIM) instance by polling the network status endpoint at regular intervals.
 It provides real-time feedback on connectivity to various dependent resources.

+This script can be useful when troubleshooting connectivity issues in VNet-injected APIM deployments, where network dependencies may be complex and difficult to diagnose.
+It allows you to monitor the status of dependencies and get details about failed resource types over time.
 ## ✨ Features

 - 🔍 Continuously monitors APIM network connectivity